Pathway to the CEIV Credential

 All CEIV candidates will be required to demonstrate competency in fundamental valuation principles and fair value measurements by successfully passing two examinations/assessments:

-Passing the AICPA’s Accredited in Business Valuation (ABV) Exam (for CPAs) or Valuation Principles Exam (for Finance Professionals) or one of the other qualifying valuation exams below* is required as a step toward obtaining the CEIV credential.
-To pass the AICPA’s ABV Exam or Valuation Principles Exam, use the resources offered by the AICPA, including the Content Specification Outline and the AICPA’s ABV or Valuation Principles Exam Review Course.
+Passing the AICPA’s Accredited in Business Valuation (ABV) Exam or one of the other qualifying valuation exams below* is required as a step toward obtaining the CEIV credential.
+To pass the AICPA’s ABV Exam, use the resources offered by the AICPA, including the Content Specification Outline and the AICPA’s ABV Exam Review Course.

-*Qualifying Valuation Exams include Accredited Senior Appraiser (ASA) BV201-204 or Challenge Exams, Chartered Financial Analyst (CFA) Exams, Chartered Business Valuator (CBV) Exam, or Royal Institution of Chartered Surveyors (RICS) Assessment of Professional Competence.
+*Other Qualifying Valuation Exams include Accredited Senior Appraiser (ASA) BV201-204 or Challenge Exams, Chartered Financial Analyst (CFA) Exams, Chartered Business Valuator (CBV) Exam, or Royal Institution of Chartered Surveyors (RICS) Assessment of Professional Competence (APC) or Senior Professional Assessment (SPA) on Valuation of Businesses and Intangible Assets.

 Passing the CEIV Exam is also a required step toward the CEIV credential.
 The CEIV Exam is a two-part exam that is based on the CEIV body of knowledge and the Mandatory Performance Framework and its related applications.
 To pass the CEIV Exam, use the resources offered by the AICPA and complete the CEIV Pathway Education related to the CEIV body of knowledge and the Mandatory Performance Framework.